Upcoming Events

 Follow the OurStory program

-Design-based solutions: How do we want to live as we age?
+How do we want to live as we age?

-According to AARP, the population of the United States is rapidly aging with 1 in 5 Americans to be 65 or older by 2030.
 Yet only 1% of existing homes have all of the following key accessibility features: a zero-step entrance, single-story living, wide halls and doorways, lever-style handles, and electrical controls that are accessible from a wheelchair.

-Designed for all ages and stages of life.
+Designed for all ages and stages of life

 OurStory Small Houses are prototype aging-ready homes for Omaha and beyond that seeks affordability at the intersection of design, finance, and policy.